 - Has actual knowledge of falsity of information in the claim;

 - Acts in deliberate ignorance of the truth or falsity of the information in a claim; or

 - Acts in reckless disregard of the truth or falsity of the information in a claim.

 The act does not require proof of a specific intent to defraud the U.S. government.
-Instead, health care providers can be prosecuted for a wide variety of conduct that leads to the submission of fraudulent claims to the government, such as knowingly making false statements, falsifying records, double-billing for items or services, submitting bills for services never performed or items never furnished or otherwise causing a false claim to be submitted.
+Health care providers can be prosecuted (have legal action taken against them) for a wide range of conduct that leads to the submission of fraudulent claims to the government.
+This includes making false statements on purpose, falsifying records and double-billing for items or services.
+It also includes sending bills for services never performed or items never furnished or causing a false claim to be submitted.

 Health care fraud is: